Daniel Weiner, Ph.D.

 Administrative Assistant: Carrie Stevens

-Professor Daniel Weiner joined the University of Connecticut in 2012 as Vice Provost for Global Affairs and Professor of Geography.
-In February 2016 he was appointed as Vice President for Global Affairs.
-Prior to his tenure at UConn he served four years as Executive Director of the Center for International Studies at Ohio University and 11 years as Director of the Office of International Programs at West Virginia University.
-Professor Weiner received his B.A.
-(1979), M.A.
-(1981) and Ph.D.
-(1986) in Geography from Clark University.
+Daniel Weiner joined the University of Connecticut (UConn) in 2012 as Vice Provost for Global Affairs and Professor of Geography.
+In February 2016, he was promoted to Vice President for Global Affairs.
+Prior to joining UConn, Weiner spent four years as Executive Director of the Center for International Studies at Ohio University and eleven years as Director of the Office of International Programs at West Virginia University.
+He earned a B.A. in 1979, an M.A. in 1981 and a Ph.D. in 1986, all in Geography at Clark University.

-Professor Weiner is a development geographer with area studies expertise in eastern and southern Africa and is a specialist in the theory and practice of participatory geographic information systems.
-Professor Weiner’s research areas include agricultural geography, climate and society, land reform, participatory development and GIS and society.
+Weiner is a development geographer with area studies expertise in Eastern/Southern Africa and Appalachia.
+He is a specialist in the theory and practice of participatory geographic information systems (GIS).
+His research areas include agricultural geography, climate and society, energy, GIS and society, land reform and political ecology.
 He has received 15 externally funded grants totaling over $2.5 million, published three books, 30 journal articles and 29 book chapters.
-Professor Weiner has lived in Kenya, South Africa and Zimbabwe for a total of three years and has traveled widely in Africa, Asia, Europe and Latin America.
+Weiner lived in Kenya, South Africa and Zimbabwe for almost three years during the 1980s.

 Yuhang Rong, Ph.D.